johnathanvman/F6/index.md

 						Entrys.push("We spelunk inside AMAP.
 A drop of blood falls down onto my face.
 Trembling, I look up and see AHOS hanging from the ceiling."+choose([""," Her fangs are bright red from her last meal."," Her fangs are piercing the neck of a dead mousegirl, sucking out the last drops before tossing the body into the darkness!"])+" When she sees my group she smiles, revealing her bloody teeth.
 She's clearly ready for a fight!")
 					}else if(map[party.y][party.x].units[0].Tags[0] == "Slimegirl"){
 						Entrys.push("We spelunk inside AMAP.
 We stumble upon AHOS"+choose([" with drool running down her face.
 She must be hungry!"," drooling while she looks at us.
 She must be ready for a meal!"]))
+						Entrys.push(
-						Entrys.push("We spelunk inside AMAP.
-We stumble upon a"+String(choose([" "," "," shiny "," transparent "," rippling "])+map[party.y][party.x].units[0].Name.replace(" Slimegirl"," ")).toLowerCase()+choose(["puddle","orb of goo","glob of goo stuck to a stalagmite","glob of goo hanging from a stalactite","blob"])+choose([" with a struggling mousegirl inside it.
+							"We spelunk inside AMAP.
+We stumble upon a"+ String(choose([" "," "," shiny "," transparent "," rippling "])+map[party.y][party.x].units[0].Name.replace(" Slimegirl"," ")).toLowerCase()+
+							choose(["puddle","orb of goo","glob of goo stuck to a stalagmite","glob of goo hanging from a stalactite","blob"])+ choose([" with a struggling mousegirl inside it.
 The mousegirl looks at me and waves frantically.
-She digests almost instantly when the slime suddenly takes the form of a woman"," with a humanoid skull within it. it plops out and rolls away haphazardly when the slime slowly takes the form of a woman"," with bones floating within it.
+She digests almost instantly when the slime suddenly takes the form of a woman"," with a skull within it. it plops out and rolls away haphazardly when the slime slowly takes the form of a woman"," with bones floating within it.
 They clatter to the ground as the slime slowly takes the form of a woman"," that quicky forms a humanoid shape",".
 It slowly takes on a feminine form",".
 When we get closer it morphs into a shapely woman"])+choose([".
 She looks ready for another meal!"," looking at us while licking her transparent lips.
-She must be hungry!"," whose drooling while she looks at us.
+She must be hungry!"," with a narrow waist.
 She must be ready for a meal!",".
 She starts walking towards us, ready for a fight!"]))
 					}else{
 						Entrys.push("We spelunk inside AMAP.
 We stumble upon AHOS who looks ready for a fight!")
 					}